Rational pullbacks of Galois covers: Proofs of Theorem and its variants

 \subsection{Extension to more general fields}

-We assume that the field $k$ is algebraically closed in our proof of Theorem \ref{thm:main1} because we use the Riemann Existence Theorem.
+We have assumed so far that the field $k$ is algebraically closed because we use the Riemann Existence Theorem.
 However, as we explain below, this assumption can be relaxed in some situations.

 \begin{theorem} Let $G$ be a finite group and let $k$ be a field of characteristic $0$.
-0,5mm